Vodafone to switch off its 3G network in Dublin over the coming weeks

 Also, compared to its newer counterparts, 3G is more energy intensive for the providers to operate.
 5G in particular uses much less electricity, making it more environmentally friendly and cheaper to operate.

 It is for these reasons that Vodafone is not alone in turning off its 3G network.
-For example, Three has stated its plans to phase out 3G in Ireland by 2024.
+For example, Three has stated its plans to phase out 3G in Ireland by the end of the year.

 How will it affect me?